silnrsi/font-scheherazade/documentation/source/developer.md

 are generated automatically using `tools/genftmlfiles.sh`.
 This script, in turn, calls `tools/absgenftml.py` to create each test file.
 A lot of test generation logic is driven by Unicode character properties and the `glyph_data.csv` file, but sometimes `absgenftml.py` itself needs to be enhanced.

-For more information about testing, see [font-arab-tools testing](https://github.com/silnrsi/font-arab-tools/blob/master/documentation/developer/testing.md).
+For more information about testing, see [font-arabic testing](https://github.com/silnrsi/font-arabic/blob/master/documentation/developer/testing.md).

 ## Contributing to the project